 "Ritratto Femminile" ("Matrona Pompeiana", top image, 1st century) holds an expression of meditative melancholy, as compelling and personal as any painted portrait.

-On the downside, the large floor mosaic, "La Battaglia tra Dario e Alessandro" (120-100 BC) is closed, but on the positive, we can watch the conservators restoring the display.
+Regrettably, the large floor mosaic of "La Battaglia tra Dario e Alessandro" (120-100 BC) is closed, but on the positive, we can watch the conservators restoring the display.

 The Salone della Meridiana (sundial hall) sits above the Atrio and is named for the long meridiana that runs from the southwestern corner to the center – though we are too late to see it in action.
 A group of cleaners is working on the statues under the vault, including the two "Corridori" who seem to be 'chasing the sun'.